Tumble dryer glossary

 Gas dryer

-Gas tumble dryers use gas as their heat source to dry the laundry.
-As with electric vented tumble dryers, damp air is expelled from the machine through a hose - but gas dryers use mains gas to heat the air inside the dryer.
-Electricity is used to turn the drum and power the control panel, but this is less than 10% of the total electricity used by an electric dryer.
+Gas vented, condenser and heat-pump tumble dryers work in the same way as electric ones, but use gas as their heat source to dry the laundry.
 Gas dryers have to be installed by a Gas Safe registered engineer.

+There are very few gas tumble dryers on the market - and the only brand of gas tumble dryer you can buy in the UK is White Knight.
+It’s rare to find gas tumble dryers in the shops, so if you like to see things in store before buying, you’ll need to contact the manufacturer to find local stockists.

 H